nastya-kolle/cars-fuel-efficiency-regression/README.md

 ## Repository structure

 ```
-├── Cars_Regression.ipynb   # main analysis notebook
+├── Cars_Regression_final.ipynb   # main analysis notebook
+├── auto-mpg.csv                  # dataset (add this — see "How to run")
 ├── *.png                         # charts used in the README
 └── README.md
 ```